 The surprisingly inexpensive Mpow Bluetooth Over Ear earned an impressive score of 8 out of 10 in this metric.
 These headphones have deep padding and well-shaped ear cups that sit comfortably on your head.
 The ear cups are just slightly smaller than those on the Bose headphones, so if your ears are in the 90th percentile in terms of size, you may feel a bit of pinching.

-The Sony WH1000XM2 and the Sony XB950N1 Extra Bass earned a score of 7 out of 10 in this metric.
-Both of these models offer a little less room for larger ears than the top scoring models.
-The WH1000XM2 opts for an ergonomic shape but is still smaller than the Bose models.
-The XB950N1 Extra Bass has larger ear cups, but they are perfectly circular, so there is still less room for earlobes.
+The Sony XB950N1 Extra Bass earned a score of 7 out of 10 in this metric as they offer a little less room for larger ears than the top scoring models.
+Though the earcups are quite large, they are perfectly circular, so there is still less room for earlobes.

 Earning scores of 6 out of 10, the ear cups of both the Skullcandy Crusher and the TaoTronics TT-BH22US are somewhat on the medium side.
 These models were comfy for our testers that had average to small ears, but for those that had larger ears there were complaints of some hot spots.